MasonEgger/website/docs/blog/posts/009-oh_shit_blog.md

 DigitalOcean is pretty notorious for underpaying.
 They trade on people's love of the brand and the pride of working there(1).
 Due to this a few other things I decided to venture out DigitalOcean and explore other opportunities.
-I found myself at a new, [Gretel](https://gretel.ai).
+I found myself at a new company, [Gretel](https://gretel.ai).
 Early stage startups are interesting because they can pivot on a dime.
 I thought I was joining a company focusing on data privacy for backend developers.
 Within a few weeks of my arrival they either pivoted to generative AI for Data Science or were already there and there was a communication failure during the interview process.
-That being said, their product was already a generative AI model, I just think their customer profiles shifted and instead of focusing on data privacy for tooling, it was more centered around data privacy for Generative AI.
+That being said, their product was already a generative AI model, I just think their customer profiles shifted and instead of focusing on data privacy for tooling, it was more centered around data privacy for generative AI.
 Either way, it was not what I signed on for.
 While AI is interesting to me, I have absolutely zero desire to work in it.
+While at Gretel I was met with many challenges.
+I gave it my best try, however, our visions on Developer Relations never coalesced which ended with me leaving the company to pursue other options.
+I wish them nothing but the best(2).
+Their product is actually _super fucking cool_ and will definitely change the industry, but AI is not my passion.
+DevOps and Backend Engineering is.
 { .annotate }

 1. At least this was the case for me.
 If you ask them internally they're proud that they pay within a percentage of other companies that they deem acceptable.
 Long story short, it's not acceptable and leads to turnover.

+2. One day I'll write a blog about how to know when a job isn't a good fit and when to leave.
+That kind of content would have helped me here a lot.

 Also around this time myself and some other organizers hosted the [PyTexas 2022 Conference](https://pytexas.org).
 This was my first year as